History (HST)

 HST 350.
 State and Faith in the Middle East.
 3 Credit Hours.

 This course will examine how states used religion as a means of legitimacy and law as well as staged a desperate battle against religious forces from the Ottoman period until the present day.
 Islam will be the focus of the course, as a variety of fundamentalist/revivalist movements, the politicalization of religion, and secularization efforts are examined throughout the Middle East.
 The areas which are covered include the Ottoman state, Saudi Arabia, Egypt, Iran, Lebanon, Israel/Palestine, and the secularist movements in Turkey, Syria, and Iraq.
 Fulfills Core Requirements: Diversity (DIV) and Interdisciplinary Studies (IDS).
-Fulfills History requirement: History of religion.
+Fulfills History requirement: History of Religion.

 Cross-listed Courses: PGS 350, GLA 350